-Families Are on Our Team: If your child requires care in the NICU, our staff will offer you the compassion, guidance, and support you need during your child's stay with us.
+If your child requires care in the NICU, our staff will offer you the compassion, guidance, and support you need during your child's stay with us.
 We encourage you to be involved in the care of your infant from the very beginning.
 Although we are high-tech and able to respond to the most critical medical needs of your child, we never forget that we are caring for your newborn baby.
 We will help you and your baby to breastfeed (if you choose to do so) and to grow and thrive in a developmentally appropriate way.
 We recognize that you are the most important member of your baby's care team, and we welcome your presence and input while your child is with us in the NICU.
 Our March of Dimes Family Support Program Coordinators can connect you with resources that might be helpful during your family’s NICU journey.
 We also partner closely with former NICU parents from the Family Advisory Council to ensure that we are providing the best family-centered care.
 Parent orientation, support groups and peer mentor programs are also available.

 Our NICUs have been recognized for excellence in several areas, including:

-The National Institutes of Health has recognized us for excellence in the treatment of respiratory disorders in newborns, especially our extremely low incidence of chronic lung disease.
+The National Institutes of Health has recognized NewYork-Presbyterian for excellence in the treatment of respiratory disorders in newborns, highlighting our extremely low incidence of chronic lung disease.

-Our physicians apply the latest neurological advances to support infant health, such as electroencephalography (EEG) methods to access brain function, near-infrared spectroscopy to assess brain perfusion and therapeutic hypothermia, which lowers the baby's head and body temperature to help lessen the risk of a brain disability.
+Our physicians apply the latest neurological advances to support infant health, such as electroencephalography (EEG) methods to access brain function, near-infrared spectroscopy to assess brain perfusion and therapeutic hypothermia, which lowers the baby's brain and body temperature to help lessen the risk of a brain disability.

-The neonatal nutritionist is an integral member of your baby's healthcare team, providing recommendations to optimize your child's nourishment.
+At NewYork-Presbyterian, the neonatal nutritionist is an integral member of your baby's healthcare team, providing recommendations to optimize your child's growth and development.
 Specialized nutrition services for infants and toddlers are provided during your infant's hospitalization in the NICU and later, through our Neonatal Follow-up Programs.

 Lactation consultants are available to help mothers learn skills to establish and maintain the milk supply and help them overcome obstacles to breastfeeding.